googlemaps/python-high-volume-address-validation-library/README.md

 - Maintains QPM limits set by the Address Validation API
 - Async code and maintains state
 - Checks for duplicates and runs repeated addresses only once
+- Generates a duplication report which shows which addresses are duplicated and how often
 - Modes help create parity with Terms of Service

 ## Install and run